-Departmental Honors is a distinction conferred at the student's graduation for the successful completion of an approved two-semester academic project in the major discipline.
-To be eligible, a student must have at least a 3.2 cumulative GPA and at least a 3.5 in the major, and the project proposal must be approved by the major department before the student begins work on the project.
+Departmental Honors is a distinction conferred at the student's graduation for the successful completion of an approved two-semester academic thesis in the major discipline.
+Candidates for Departmental Honors must have at least a 3.2 cumulative GPA and at least a 3.5 in the major, and a thesis proposal must be approved by the major department before the student begins work on the thesis.

-Administrative record-keeping related to Departmental Honors projects is managed by the Honors College Office.
+Administrative record-keeping related to Departmental Honors is managed by the Honors College.
 Policies and procedures governing Departmental Honors are outlined in the Departmental Honors Manual .

 Questions or comments to: DHON@utc.edu